 Just make a mental note to add these to the Christmas and birthday wish lists this year.

 Update: As my kids have grown and they need a little bit more food for school, I’ve found that the PlanetBox LAUNCH box is our favorite.
 You can read all about my lunch box experiences HERE.

 More Recipe Tips

-They key to keeping real food lunchables affordable is by packing food you already accounted for in the grocery budget, like leftover chicken or fruit or items made homemade from scratch.
-Offer more of the frugal items (like bananas for just 20¢) and less of the higher end items.
+- The key to keeping real food Lunchables affordable is by packing food you already accounted for in the grocery budget, like leftover chicken or fruit or items made homemade from scratch.
+Offer more of the frugal items (like bananas for just 20¢) and less of the higher-end items.

-Homemade lunchables are a fun way to pack lunch or dinner, and we’re actually packing a grown-up version for dinner tonight: proscuitto with brie, sourdough & grapes.
+Homemade Lunchables are a fun way to pack lunch or dinner, and we’re actually packing a grown-up version for dinner tonight: prosciutto with brie, sourdough & grapes.

 More Lunch Ideas